18F/content-guide/_pages/our-approach/address-the-user.md

 Content on government sites often makes a direct appeal to the public and businesses to get involved or take action.
 For example, *You can contact 18F at this email address* or *Learn more about starting your MyRA account*.

-If you’re creating content that addresses multiple users — for example, a patient and their caregiver — address the nominal user as “you” and refer to the additional users by their roles or titles.
+If you’re creating content that addresses multiple users—such as a patient and their caregiver—address the primary user as “you” and the secondary users by their roles or titles.

 ## How to talk about the public